Goatman13/xefu/readme.md

 cfgXX.md files contain info about the specified cfg.

 ## custom_cfg.md
-General info about config implementation.
+General info about how to create custom config files and how they are implemented.

 ## txt_config_dumps
 Configs from officially released xefu files dumped in txt form.
 For learning purposes.